juanfresia/vagrant-kubernetes/README.md

-# Sandbox endironment for CKA practice on Vagrant
+# Sandbox environment for CKA practice on Vagrant

 This repo contains scripts and configuration files needed to bring up a cluster of virtual machines with a running Kubernetes cluster (1 control plane node, 2